attack-monkey/zero_seed/readme.md

 Welcome to zero
 ======================================

-Zero seed is a seed project for the no-library js application framework zero.
+Zero seed is a seed project for the no-library js application framework - zero.

 Clone the seed project as a starting point of any zero project.

-*Note that zero seed ships with webpack and bootstrap pre-installed, however bootstrap is void of jQuery and popper.js*
+*Note that zero seed ships with webpack and bootstrap (sass, but no javascript) pre-installed.*

-*Download as jQuery and popper as required.*

 ### clone and cd